 Best time to visit: Sometime around the end, April depending upon the egg-laying date.

-How to reach: Nearest airport of Madurai is 183 km.
+How to reach: The nearest airport in Madurai is 183 km.
 The nearest railway station of Rameshwaram is 20 Km.
 Stay in Rameshwaram and hire a 4×4 jeep to reach Dhanushkodi.
 Though canter service is also available from Rameshwaram.

-Best time to visit: All around the year though it can be little difficult during monsoon months as beach becomes muddy for driving a 4×4 vehicle.
+Best time to visit: All around the year though it can be a little difficult during monsoon months as the beach becomes muddy for driving a 4×4 vehicle.